Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: Term desingularization and stratification of sets

 and

 respectively.
 Of course, we have to separately treat the $D$-function over the zero set $Z(g^{\sigma}) \cap \Omega$ and over the exceptional divisor $E \cap \Omega$ of the multi-blowup $\sigma$.
-The latter set must be considered since desingularization is to be one-to-one.
+The exceptional divisor must be treated separately since desingularization is supposed to be injective.
 Stratifying the T-analytic set $Z(g^{\sigma}) \cup E$ (Proposition~\ref{strat-anal}), we are done by induction on the dimension of the ambient manifold.

-Below are four basic features of the desingularization process:
+Below are five basic features of the desingularization process:

 $\bullet$ it can be performed step by step for each term;